kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 }
 ```

-As with the Express.js example above, `XDataHeaderFilter` has to implement certain interface, to be used by the parts of the system that use filters, so we can't add more parameters to `doFilter` method, and instead we parameterize it through constructor.
+As with the Express.js example above, `XDataHeaderFilter` must implement a certain interface to be used by the parts of the system that handle filters.
+This means we can't add more parameters to the `doFilter` method; instead, we parameterize it through the constructor.

-We can now go one step further, and compare not just the value of the header with the provided value, but check if it matches certain condition using predicate.
+We can now take it a step further and not only compare the value of the header with the provided value but also check if it matches a certain condition using a predicate.

 ```java
 public class CustomHeaderFilter implements Filter {